 After workout/race hydration: Replenishing the fluids lost during the long run or race should be your focus the first 2 hours after you finish.
 How much you drink is based on the amount of body weight lost during the race.
 The goal is to consume a mixture of sports drink and water totaling 16-24oz of fluid for each pound lost.

 Choosing a Sports Drink

-The following recommendations are based on American College of Sports Medicine (ACSM) guidelines.
+The following recommendations are based on ACSM guidelines.
 The guidelines were simplified and based around a 12oz serving size.

 When looking for a sports drink here are some items to consider: